-On April 20, 2018, UEA will join with students, educators, parents, and communities across the nation for a National Day of Action Against Violence in Schools.
-This date is being commemorated as it is the anniversary of the horror at Columbine High School in Colorado.
+On April 20, 2018, UEA joined with students, educators, parents, and communities across the nation for a National Day of Action Against Violence in Schools.
+This date was commemorated as it is the anniversary of the horror at Columbine High School in Colorado.

-Personal participation in the Day of Action may take many forms.
-Some actions being considered include participating in a march, writing letters to legislators, encouraging schools to host discussions on school violence, observing a moment of silence and wearing orange.
+Personal participation by UEA members in the Day of Action included participating in marches, writing letters to legislators, encouraging schools to host discussions on school violence, observing a moment of silence and wearing orange.

-NEA and UEA, along with the National Public Education Network, American Federation of Teachers, Moms Demand Action, Everytown for Gun Safety, Giffords: Courage to Fight Gun Violence, and other national organizations, are calling on communities to take action against violence to send a message to policymakers.
-Educators can plug into events and actions associated with that day of action.
-Educators should also work with their local school districts to find educational and meaningful ways to allow students and educators to participate in that day of action (see guidelines below).
+NEA and UEA, along with the National Public Education Network, American Federation of Teachers, Moms Demand Action, Everytown for Gun Safety, Giffords: Courage to Fight Gun Violence, and other national organizations, supported taking action against violence to send a message to policymakers.
+Educators were able to plug into events and actions associated with the day of action.
+Educators were also encouraged to work with their local school districts to find educational and meaningful ways to allow students and educators to participate in the day of action (see guidelines below).